 What is transcending?

 During practice of the Transcendental Meditation technique, as the mind easily and spontaneously settles inward and mental activity subsides, wakefulness naturally increases, as confirmed by EEG brainwave research (Cognitive Processing 2010).
-When the mind comes to a state of complete rest, but remains fully awake in its state of maximum comprehension, this is the experience of pure awareness or transcendental consciousness.
-This state is described as a reservoir of unlimited energy, happiness and intelligence at the source of the thinking process—the essential nature of the mind, one's deepest, inner Self.
+When the mind comes to a state of complete rest during TM practice, but remains fully awake, this is the experience of pure awareness or transcendental consciousness.
+This state is described as a reservoir of unlimited energy, happiness and intelligence at the source of the thinking process — the essential nature of the mind, one's deepest, inner Self.
 The TM technique is designed to facilitate this process of transcending.

-To transcend means to go beyond all mental activity, all thoughts, sensations and perceptions, to experience this silent state of pure awareness or pure consciousness.
-It's called 'pure' because it's consciousness in its purest, simplest state—just consciousness by itself, aware of itself and nothing else.
+To transcend means to go beyond all mental activity, all thoughts, sensations and perceptions, to experience this silent state of pure awareness.
+It's called 'pure' because it's consciousness in its purest, simplest state — just consciousness by itself, aware of itself and nothing else.
 This transcendental state is also known as the fourth state of consciousness, unlike waking, dreaming or sleep, with its own style of physiological functioning.
 It is not a trance-like state or form of self-hypnosis, but a settled, peaceful, expanded state of awareness that is completely natural to every human nervous system.

 Why is transcending important?

-According to physiological research, this state of transcendental consciousness is very different from ordinary relaxation—giving deeper rest and greater rejuvenation to mind and body.
-Over 600 scientific studies have validated this principle that the process of effortless transcending during the TM technique produces the widest range of benefits among the variety of meditative practices.
+According to physiological research, this state of transcendental consciousness is very different from ordinary relaxation — giving deeper rest and greater rejuvenation to mind and body.
+Over 700 scientific studies have validated this principle that the process of effortless transcending during the TM technique produces the widest range of benefits among the variety of meditative practices.

-Revival of correct meditation: The process of automatic self-transcending is simple and natural, but also very delicate; so delicate that the technique was lost to society—East and West—for thousands of years because of misunderstanding and inadequate teaching methods.
+The process of automatic self-transcending is simple and natural, but also very delicate; so delicate that the technique was long lost to society — East and West — because of misunderstanding and inadequate teaching methods.

 Maharishi revived correct practice of this timeless practice and structured the systematic, standardized seven-step TM course, so that teachers could be trained and people throughout the world could learn to meditate effectively and gain maximum benefit.